jastrz/EZRoomGenerator/README.md

 Option 1: Unity Package

-1. Download unitypackage from release folder and open it.
+1. Download .unitypackage from releases and open it.

 Option 2: Package Manager